Evening primrose oil (EPO)

-Evening primrose is a wildflower that grows throughout the U.S. Although Native Americans used the seeds for food and made poultices from the whole plant to heal bruises, evening primrose oil (EPO) has only recently been used as medicine.
-European settlers took the root back to England and Germany, where it was eaten as food.
+Evening primrose is a wildflower that grows throughout the United States.
+Although Native Americans used the seeds for food and made poultices from the whole plant to heal bruises, evening primrose oil (EPO) has only recently been used as medicine.
+European settlers took the root back to England and Germany where it was eaten as food.

-Evening primrose oil is found in the plant's seeds and is high in the essential fatty acid gamma-linolenic acid (GLA).
-Essential fatty acids -- such as omega-6, found in EPO, and omega-3, found in fish oil -- are used as building blocks for a number of molecules in the body.
+EPO is found in the plant's seeds, and is high in the essential fatty acid gamma-linolenic acid (GLA).
+Essential fatty acids, such as omega-6s found in EPO and omega-3s found in fish oil, are used as building blocks for a number of molecules in the body.
 Your body needs a balance of omega-6 and omega-3 fatty acids for good health.
-In addition to evening primrose oil, GLA is found in borage oil and black currant oil.
+GLA is also found in borage oil and black currant oil.

-Today, EPO is used to relieve PMS symptoms and some arthritis-related conditions, although there is not a lot of scientific evidence about using EPO for those conditions.
-The strongest evidence for EPO is for treating eczema.
+Today, EPO is used to relieve PMS symptoms and some arthritis-related conditions, although scientific evidence to support these uses is lacking.
+The strongest evidence for EPO use is for treating eczema.

-EPO is used mostly to relieve the itchiness causes by certain skin conditions, such as eczema and dermatitis.
-It is also used to ease breast tenderness from premenstrual syndrome (PMS) or other causes.
-Some of the uses for EPO include:
+EPO is used mostly to relieve the itchiness caused by skin conditions, such as eczema and dermatitis.
+It is also used to ease breast tenderness from premenstrual syndrome (PMS) or other causes, and to help manage menopausal symptoms.

 Eczema symptoms include redness and scaling in addition to itching.
 More than 30 human studies report the benefits of EPO for eczema and dermatitis.
-A study of 1,207 patients found that EPO helped relieve symptoms from skin conditions, including itching, crusting, edema (fluid, swelling), and redness.
+A study of 1,207 people found that EPO helped relieve symptoms from skin conditions, including itching, crusting, edema (fluid retention and swelling), and redness.
 EPO can be used in children and adults with skin conditions.

 Premenstrual syndrome (PMS)

-Many women throughout the world take EPO to reduce symptoms of PMS, although there isn’t any real scientific evidence that it works.
+Many women throughout the world take EPO to reduce PMS symptoms, although scientific evidence is lacking.
 In one review of 10 studies that used EPO to treat PMS, only two were well designed.
 Both of those studies found that EPO had no effect on PMS symptoms.
-Better studies are needed to know for sure.
+More research is needed.

 Rheumatoid arthritis (RA)

 Although a few studies have found that people with RA who took EPO felt better, the studies were hampered by poor design and high drop-out rates.
-Also, there wasn't any evidence that taking EPO actually helped slow down the joint damage that happens with RA.
-Rheumatoid arthritis should be treated with conventional medications, to slow down or stop permanent joint damage.
+Also, there wasn't any evidence that taking EPO actually helped slow down the joint damage that occurs with RA.
+People with RA should be treated with conventional medications to slow down or stop permanent joint damage.

 Diabetic peripheral neuropathy

 Although there is not a lot of scientific evidence, EPO is widely used to treat breast pain (mastalgia) in a number of European countries.
-A few studies have found that EPO seemed to help, but they have not been well-designed studies.
-Other studies show no benefit.
+A few studies have found that EPO seemed to help.
+But they were not well-designed studies.
+Other studies showed no benefit.
+More research is needed.

-If you are currently being treated with any of the following medications, you should not use EPO without first talking to your health care provider.
+If you are currently being treated with any of the following medications, you should not use EPO without first talking to your doctor.

-Blood pressure medications -- EPO may lower blood pressure in some people, although researchers aren’t sure.
+Blood pressure medications: EPO may lower blood pressure in some people, although researchers have not confirmed this link.
 If you take medications to treat high blood pressure, ask your doctor before taking EPO.

-Antidepressants -- It’s possible, although researchers aren’t sure, that EPO may interact with some antidepressants, including selective serotonin uptake inhibitors such as:
+Antidepressants: EPO may interact with some antidepressants, including selective serotonin uptake inhibitors, such as: